-On January 9, 2020, an amendment was entered into for the license agreement that provided for the following amendments: (i) partially extended the timing of payment of \$1,000,000 of milestone cash payments associated with the successful completion of Phase 1 clinical trials (\$500,000 payable upon commencement of Phase 2a clinical trials (the "Phase 1/2 Milestone") and \$500,000 payable upon the one year anniversary of the Phase 1/2 Milestone ("First Anniversary Milestone"); and (ii) upon the condition that L&F exercises its warrant upon achievement of the Phase 1/2 Milestone, the \$351,579 exercise price is to be withheld from the cash payment due to L&F in connection with the Phase 1⁄2 Milestone.
-See Note 4 - Note Receivable for further details around promissory note agreement entered into upon the exercise of warrants by L&F and Note 11 - Stockholders' Equity - Put Option for discussion about the put option agreement entered into by the Company and L&F in connection with the L&F Note Agreement.
+On January 9, 2020, an amendment was entered into for the license agreement that provided for the following amendments: (i) partially extended the timing of payment of \$1,000,000 of milestone cash payments associated with the successful completion of Phase 1 clinical trials (\$500,000 payable upon commencement of Phase 2a clinical trials (the "Phase 1/2 Milestone") and \$500,000 payable upon the one year anniversary of the Phase 1/2 Milestone ("First Anniversary Milestone"); and (ii) upon the condition that L&F exercises its warrant upon achievement of the Phase 1/2 Milestone, the \$351,579 exercise price is to be withheld from the cash payment due to L&F in connection with the Phase 1/2 Milestone.
+See Note 5 - Note Receivable for further details about the promissory note agreement entered into upon the exercise of warrants by L&F and Note 9 - Permanent and Temporary Stockholders' Equity - Redeemable Common Stock and Put Option for discussion about the put option agreement entered into by the Company and L&F in connection with the L&F Note Agreement.